hlisdero/cargo-check-deadlock/README.md

 The project is intended to be used to find deadlocks in Rust code by translating the source code, exporting it to the LoLA format, and then using the LoLA model checker to verify the absence of deadlocks.

+The tool also supports detecting lost signals.
+This particular deadlock case arises when a thread calls `notify_one` on a [Condition Variable](https://doc.rust-lang.org/std/sync/struct.Condvar.html) before another thread called `wait`.

 ### Supported export formats

 - Petri Net Markup Language (PNML) [https://www.pnml.org/](https://www.pnml.org/)